Mvalentino92/Math_4_Glory/README.md

 **BinomialCoefficient.java:** Takes n and k as input, and uses Pascals Triangle to dynamically calculate the result.

+**ClosestPoints.java:** Computes the closest pair of points.
+Uses a Divide and Conquer approach.

 **CoinPartitions.java:** Generates the number of coin partitions for a number.
 Uses Dynamic Programming to do so, and uses the BigInteger class as well since the numbers get 30+ digits around a value of 1000.

 **ContinuedFractions.java:** Attempts to find the continued fraction representation of rational and irrational numbers.
 Uses the FindPattern script to verify patterns for the continued fractions of irrational numbers.